rainy-jain/DevOps-utilities/Stack-Update/README.md

 ## Use Case:

-This helped in monitoring cloudformation stack updates across teams and reduced need of communication
+This helped in monitoring cloudformation stack updates across teams and reduced need of unnecessary communication